happylance/countdown/README.md

 -b Break period in minutes.
 Default is 10.

--f Specifies a file (including path) to which the countdown info should be logged.
+-f Specifies whether the countdown info should be logged into a file named ".countdown".

 Here's a sample Usage:
 ```